juristr/juristr.github.com/content/blog/commons-chunk-and-lazy-loading-in-angular.md

 ## Lazy loading in Angular

-The simplest do apply lazy loading is to use the Angular Router's built-in functionality.
+The easiest way of applying lazy loading is to use the Angular Router's built-in functionality.

 ```typescript
 const routes: Routes = [